carlanton/m3u8-parser/README.md

 The goal of this project was to implement parsers and a consistent Java object model according to [RFC 8216 HTTP Live Streaming](https://tools.ietf.org/html/rfc8216).

 This parser is very similar to iHeartRadio's [open-m3u8](https://github.com/iheartradio/open-m3u8).
-The main differences:
+The main differences are:
  * m3u8-parser does not try to validate playlists.
 You are responsible for creating valid playlists.
  * m3u8-parser uses java.util.Optional instead of `null`.
  * m3u8-parser uses [Immutables](https://immutables.github.io/) to generate all builders.